felipelmc/Deep-Learning/README.md

 # 🧠 Deep Learning
 Assignments and presentation developed in the scope of the Deep Learning discipline, taught by Professor Dário Oliveira (FGV EMAp).
-Co-authored by [@anacarolerthal](https://github.com/anacarolerthal), whom I thank for the ongoing partnership.
+Co-authored with [@anacarolerthal](https://github.com/anacarolerthal), whom I thank for the ongoing partnership.

 [**Assignment 1:**](assignment01) Transfer Learning (10/10)